 Let’s assume you and your partner have had that initial conversation, in which you both expressed an interest in swinging.
 Congratulations, that’s usually the hardest part – talking about sex can be difficult.

 Swinging is a brave and exhilarating way to revive your lovelife, and now that you’ve both agreed that it’s something you want to explore together, you might need some tips and advice about swinging itself: where to go, how to act, what to expect.
 Swinging, like many other forms of non-monogamy, is a roller-coaster ride and you need all the information you can get, because when it’s good, it’s great.

 Where To Start The Swinging Lifestyle

 For the first time swingers, the internet really is your friend.
 A lot of experienced couples become very adept at concealing their swinger lifestyles, so it can be hard to meet other swingers naturally.
 Your best friends could be swingers and you’d never even know it.
-However, there are masses of trustworthy and reliable swinging websites you can browse, all of which allow you to search for other couples, clubs and events by location.
+However, there are masses of trustworthy and reliable swinging websites you can browse, all of which allow you to search for other couples, sex clubs and events by location.
 Set up joint accounts on multiple swinging sites and see which one returns the most interesting people, then focus on that site.

 It’s All About Trust